-Introduction
+1. Introduction

-Biometrics is the name given to various methods used to recognize humans based on individual physical properties or behavioural traits.
-Whilst behaviour analysis might be used for surveillance purposes, when considered to identify individuals for control of systems or granting permission, the physical methods of identification are currently more appropriate.
+Biometrics is the name given to a variety of methods used to recognize humans based on individual physical properties or behavioural traits.
+Whilst analysis of behaviour might be used for surveillance purposes, when considered as a method of identifying individuals for control of systems or granting permission the physical methods are currently more appropriate.
 For security systems, biometrics can be used to allow restricted access to control of equipment.
-It can frequently permit users to enter all or part of a building via an Access Control system.
+Frequently this can permit users to gain entry to all or part of a building via an Access Control system.

-1. Scope
+2. Scope

-This guide provides an overview of the currently available biometric technologies typically used within an Access Control or Integrated Security System.
+This guide provides an overview of the biometric technologies currently available that are typically used within an Access Control or Integrated Security System.

-2. Terms, Definitions, and abbreviations
+3. Terms, Definitions and abbreviations

-2.1.
+3.1.
 Definitions and abbreviations